Nature-based solutions: crucial for our net-zero and nature-positive future

 The economic benefit from the transition to a climate resilient, net-zero economy could amount to nearly a 25% cumulative gain in GDP over the next two decades alone compared with a scenario in which the world fails to act, according to Moody’s.

-This is equivalent to adding the current Italian or Canadian economy to the global economy each year over this period and creates a $45 trillion investment opportunity for those able to take advantage of it, according to Moody’s.
+This is equivalent to adding the current Spanish or Indonesian economy to the global economy each year over this period and creates a $45 trillion investment opportunity for those able to take advantage of it.

 The Future of Nature and Business sets out how 15 transitions across three systems can form the blueprint of action for the shift to a nature-positive economy.
 This could generate up to US$10.1 trillion in annual business value and create 395 million jobs by 2030.